autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 | elements      | Contains a list of object representing elements of a specific aecdesign.                                                                      | 50            | 100           |
 | properties    | Contains a list of object representing properties of a specific element.                                                                      | 100           | 500           |

-So let's improve our response by teawking it a little bit.
+So let's improve our response by tweaking it a little bit.
-First, we can change the default limit , returning to us the first 100 elements instead of only 50.
+We can change the default limit, returning to us the first 100 elements instead of only 50.
 We can also filter a bit more to return only the **instances**.
 In the current response, there are both types and instances.
-Since we're more interested in the later for viewing, we can also filter our response to only list instances.
+Since we're more interested in the latter for viewing, let's filter our response to only list instances.

 ![Improving elements query](../../assets/images/getelementsimproved.gif)
 ![Improving elements query](../assets/images/getelementsimproved.gif)